snathanfax/Builders-Bootcamp-HW3-/README.md

 # Builders-Bootcamp-HW3-
 Build an Automation with an LLM:
-# Description: BGP LLM based Anomaly Detection Pipeline¶
+# Description: BGP LLM based Anomaly Detection Pipeline
-# Powered by Scikit-Learn and LLaMA2 via Ollama
+ Powered by Scikit-Learn and LLaMA2 via Ollama

 This software provides an automated pipeline for BGP anomaly detection, integrating: